What can I do for a red itchy pimply rash under the flange?

 The skin around your stoma should look similar to the skin on the rest of your body.
 Immediately after you take off the adhesive, it may be a little pink, but if this doesn’t fade or if the skin is broken or damaged, your skin may be irritated.

 - Remove the adhesive and check the back.
-Is there any sign of faeces or urine that could have caused the irritation?
+Is there any sign of feces or urine that could have caused the irritation?

 - Is there any irritation or damage around your stoma that corresponds to what you see on the adhesive?